 In malware blocking, Kaspersky got an 8.4 from 10 which is okay, but clearly not top of the charts.
 Obstructing destructive URLs brought out Kaspersky’s weakest rating, as it was just able to beat 64-percent, however it excelled at anti-phishing tests.
 It vanquished Norton by a full 5 percentage points and beat Firefox’s built-in anti-phishing defense by a staggering 94-percent.

 It also carried out well in terms of overall speed.
 In testing, a complete system scan took a simple 23 minutes, nearly half as much as the typical time for antivirus products.
 Much more astounding is a repeat scan wrapped things up in just four minutes.

 Kaspersky’s rates is middle-of-the-road for premium antivirus offerings.
-Its ” basic” rate is $50-60 for one year of security, however there’s loads of offers out there that knock this rate in half to $30/year.
+Its ” basic” rate is $50-60 for one year of security, however, there are loads of offers out there that knock this rate in half to $30/year.
 It uses multi-year plans as well, but they aren’t available at a steeper discount rate.
-Plus you can always get coupons and promotion codes for Kaspersky from top coupon sites like MyDealsClub and ACMSolver.org and save 30% or more when they are running coupon or promo code specials .
+Plus you can always get coupons and promotion codes for Kaspersky from top coupon sites like MyDealsClub and ACMSolver.org and save 30% or more when they are running coupon or promo code specials.

-Kaspersky does a great deal of things well and a couple of things extremely well.
-Its interface is a bit too sterilized for my tastes, however that didn’t detract from its ease of usage and superb general performance.
+Kaspersky does many things well and a couple of things extremely well.
+Its interface is a bit too sterilized for my tastes, however, that didn’t detract from its ease of usage and superb general performance.
 I also I liked having the on-screen keyboard as an option too.
-It’s more expensive than a number of its contemporaries, however you get a license for 3 devices, so it’s a excellent worth given its superior protection.
+It’s more expensive than a number of its contemporaries, however, you get a license for 3 devices, so it’s an excellent worth given its superior protection.